Feast: Knowing God

 The term "halt you" that he used is actually giving a literal picture of what Elijah said.
 It is suggestive of a person staggering, unable to catch his balance, and unable to accomplish anything of any consequence because the mind is divided.
 The person in such a circumstance cannot get a grip on life.
 These people were wavering back and forth, which was typical of the Israelites.
 In another place it says, "They worshipped God, and served their idols."

 They tried to syncretize the two of them.
 That is division.
 That is a divided mind.
 "No man can serve two masters, because he will hate the one and love the other."
-But the one that he hates is still a part of the mind, and it is going to cause some measure of problem.
+But the one that he hates is still a part of the mind, and it is going to cause some measure of problems.

 In Elijah's word-picture there, he is indicating that there is nothing wrong with the rest of the body, but because there is no focus in the mind, there is no direction in the body's efforts.
 This sets up a situation where at best there is going to be little direction—that is, little accomplished, and at the worst there will be no direction at all, but just staggering, first this way, then that way.
 There is no productivity in that sort of situation.